PraxTube/VideoPlayer/README.md

-# VideoPlayer
+# Python VideoPlayer
-The video-player is written in python using opencv.
-It's not meant to be used for 4k, 2h long movies but rather to watch minute-long videos, or rather to analyse them.
+The video-player is written in python using OpenCV.
+It's not meant to be used for 4k, two hour long movies but rather to watch minute-long videos.

-There are multiple features for such as...
-TBC
+The final version will have multiple features to make analyzing videos much easier.